lfost42/BrailleOrder/README.md

 # BrailleSort

-A app that helps braille transcribers format the Special Symbols page.
-Identity and role based access allows users to file requests to update or modify the special symbols database.
-Admins may resolve the request after appropriate research.
+Arranges ASCII-Braille symbols into braille order for the transcription of the Special Symbols Page as required by the Braille Authority of North America.

 ![My App](./app.png)